What is the average salary in Pullman, WA?

 Housekeeping

 Clean and maintain rooms in hotels or motels.
-Ensure a tidy environment for guests.
-Use cleaning supplies and tools effectively.
-Pay attention to details for a pleasant stay.
+Ensure a comfortable environment for guests.
+Work in a clean and professional setting.

 Find Housekeeping jobs in Pullman, WA